OpenEvalProject/evals/manuscripts/elife-77610/v2/manuscript.md

 ## Results

-## Acvr1b and Tgfbr1 expression was successfully reduced after tamoxifen treatment
+### Acvr1b and Tgfbr1 expression was successfully reduced after tamoxifen treatment

 The aim of this study was to investigate effects of mature myofibre-specific knockout of Tgfbr1 and Acvr1b on muscle morphology as well as early muscle regeneration, inflammation and collagen deposition in both uninjured muscle tissue and after acute cardiotoxin (CTX) injury.
 For this purpose, the HSA-Cre mouse line (McCarthy et al., 2012b), that expresses tamoxifen (TMX) inducible Cre under a human α-skeletal actin (ACTA1) promotor (HSA) was cross bred with the conditional knockout of Acvr1bfl/fl (Ripoche et al., 2013) or Tgfbr1fl/fl (Larsson et al., 2001) mouse lines to obtain mouse lines HSA-Cre:Acvr1bfl/fl, HSA-Cre:Tgfbr1fl/fl, and HSA-Cre:Acvr1b fl/fl:Tgfbr1 fl/fl (further referred to as Acvr1b CKO, Tgfbr1 CKO and Acvr1b:Tgfbr1 CKO).
 Receptors were deleted when mice were 6 weeks old (Figure 1A and B).

 ![Figure 1.](https://cdn.elifesciences.org/articles/77610/elife-77610-fig1-v2.jpg)

-**Figure 1.:** Acvr1b and Tgfbr1 caused muscle hypertrophy.(A) Scheme showing cross-breeding of HSA-Cre mouse line with conditional knockout mouse lines Acvr1b and fl/flTgfbr1.
+**Figure 1.:** (A) Scheme showing cross-breeding of HSA-Cre mouse line with conditional knockout mouse lines Acvr1bfl/fl and Tgfbr1fl/fl.
 LoxP sites are indicated by black arrows.
-A loxP-flanked neomycin (neo) cassette is inserted upstream of exon3 of fl/flAcvr1b genome.
+A loxP-flanked neomycin (neo) cassette is inserted upstream of exon3 of Acvr1b genome.
 (B) Scheme demonstrating receptor knockout induced by tamoxifen (TMX) injection for consecutive 5 days.
 (C) Relative mRNA expression of Acvr1b and Tgfbr1 in TA muscles of experimental groups.
 (D) Histology stainings of TA muscles 35 days after first TMX injection.
 H&E staining and immunofluorescent staining of eMyHC (green) of TA showed regenerative regions containing eMyHC+ myofibres with central nuclei (DAPI, blue) in Acvr1b:Tgfbr1 CKO mice, wheat glucose agglutinin (WGA, red) was used to visualise cell membranes and ECM.
 Acvr1b:Tgfbr1 CKO mice showed lower staining intensity for SDH activity in low oxidative region of TA.
 MyHCs staining demonstrated type IIA (green), IIB (red), IIX (green) and I (red) myofibres in low and high oxidative regions of TA.
 Scale bars = 250 μm.
 (E) TA and EDL muscle mass and myofibre cross-sectional areas (CSAs) were increased in Acvr1b:Tgfbr1 CKO mice.
 (F) In TA, specifically CSA of type IIB myofibres was increased in Acvr1b:Tgfbr1 CKO animals, while in EDL CSA of all type II myofibres was increased.
 Myofibre types were stained in EDL.
 (G) Percentage of type IIB in low oxidative region of TA was reduced.
 No differences were observed in myofibre distribution in high oxidative region of TA or EDL.
 (H) SDH activity (absorbance units (∆A660) per micrometer section thickness per second of incubation time (∆A660∙μm–1∙s–1)) was decreased, while the integrated SDH activity, SDH activity multiplied by CSA (∆A660∙μm∙s–1), increased in low oxidative region of TA of Acvr1b:Tgfbr1 CKO animals.
 N = 5–8 mice.
 Results are presented as mean + SEM. *: p < 0.05.
 Significant difference between individual groups is indicated by lines with a *.
-Single * indicates significant difference compared to all other groups.Figure 1—source data 1.
+Single * indicates significant difference compared to all other groups.

 Expression levels of Acvr1b and Tgfbr1 mRNA showed successful knockout as Acvr1b mRNA levels in tibialis anterior (TA) muscles were reduced in Acvr1b CKO animals by 97% and in Acvr1b:Tgfbr1 CKO animals by 88%.
 Tgfbr1 expression levels in TA muscles were reduced in Tgfbr1 CKO animals by 82%.
 Unexpectedly, Tgfbr1 expression levels in TA muscle of Acvr1b:Tgfbr1 CKO animals were not significantly reduced compared to those of control animals (Figure 1C).
 Note, however, that lack of significantly reduced Tgfbr1 expression is likely a consequence of high Tgfbr1 expression by other cell types present within the muscle, rather than of unsuccessful knockdown.
 This issue is addressed below in more detail (see Figure 3).
 Acvr1b expression levels did not affect Tgfbr1 expression levels and vice versa.

-## Simultaneous knockout of Acvr1b and Tgfbr1 resulted in type IIB myofibre hypertrophy and had modest effects on myofibre type distribution
+### Simultaneous knockout of Acvr1b and Tgfbr1 resulted in type IIB myofibre hypertrophy and had modest effects on myofibre type distribution

 TGFBR1 and ACVR1B ligands are well known for their regulatory effects on muscle mass.
 Here, TA mass of Acvr1b:Tgfbr1 CKO mice (108.4 ± 11.0 mg) was nearly doubled compared to that of control animals (57.2 ± 1.5 mg).
 TA mass of Tgfbr1 CKO mice (64.2 ± 1.4 mg) was also increased, however to a much lower extend.
 TA mass of Acvr1b CKO mice (60.8 ± 1.5 mg) did not differ from that of controls (Figure 1E).
 To test whether the observed effects in TA also applied to other muscles, extensor digitorum longus muscle (EDL) mass was determined.
 Similar to TA muscle, EDL mass of Acvr1b:Tgfbr1 CKO (23.3 ± 1.5 mg) and Tgfbr1 CKO mice (15.4 ± 0.5 mg) was increased by 1.8-fold and 1.3-fold, compared to that of control mice (12.7 ± 0.4 mg), respectively, while EDL mass of Acvr1b CKO mice (14.4 ± 0.5 mg) did not differ from that of control mice (Figure 1E).
 Note that in TA, specifically the cross-sectional area (CSA) of type IIB myofibres of Acvr1b:Tgfbr1 CKO mice was twofold larger compared to that of control animals (Figure 1F), indicating that simultaneous knockout of both Acvr1b and Tgfbr1 synergistically causes myofibre hypertrophy in type IIB myofibres.
 In contrast to observations in TA, CSA of type IIA and type IIX myofibres in EDL muscle of Acvr1b:Tgfbr1 CKO mice were increased by 1.6-fold and 1.5-fold compared to those of control mice, respectively.
 However, similar to TA muscle, CSA of type IIB myofibres of Acvr1b:Tgfbr1 CKO mice was increased most substantially compared to that of control mice (1.7-fold) (Figure 1F).